Search

 We earn a commission for products purchased through some links in this article

-As the warmer months approach, London begins to come alive with events and pop-ups.
+As the warmer months roll on, London is alive with events and pop-ups.

 With summer in sight, now’s the time to start planning ahead, filling the season with new experiences and memorable antics.
 L360 have handpicked the best events and one-offs to bookmark in your summer calendar.